Mister International Korea: Current licenses

-Mister International
+Mister International Korea

 The winner of Mister International Korea competes in the Mister International pageant.
 Sometimes a Runner-up or finalist is sent instead of the winner.

-Mister Global
+Mister Global Korea

 The Runner-up or finalist of Mister International Korea competes in the Mister Global pageant.

-Mister Supranational
+Mister Supranational Korea

 The Runner-up or finalist of Mister International Korea competes in the Mister Supranational pageant.

-Man of the World
+Man of the World Korea

 The Runner-up or finalist of Mister International Korea competes in the Man of the World pageant.